osmond/flora/README.md

 Species suggestions are powered by the OpenAI API, which may enforce rate limits.
 The `/api/species` endpoint keeps a short-lived in-memory cache keyed by query string to avoid hitting those limits repeatedly.
+Each returned `image_url` is verified with a `HEAD` request, and inaccessible links are omitted so the client can fall back to a placeholder image.

 ## Development